 - You don't have a disease or condition that affects your immune system or don't take medications that suppress the immune system.

-Although your Old Bridge or Parlin dentist will need to perform an examination and take a few X-rays to determine if you're a good candidate, dental implants remain an excellent choice for most people who seek treatment.
+Although your Old Bridge dentist will need to perform an examination and take a few X-rays to determine if you're a good candidate, dental implants remain an excellent choice for most people who seek treatment.

 Interested?
 Give us a call